sanic-org/sanic/docs/contributing.md

  Once all tests have passed send out a PR.

 ## Warning
 One of the main goals of Sanic is speed.
+Sanic uses `wrk` tool for benchmarking purposes.
 Code that lowers the performance of Sanic without significant gains in usability, security, or features may not be merged.